 Welcome to this guide about achieving better sleep for a better life.
 The information and resources on this site are designed for you if any of the following sound relatively familiar...

 It may help to know that you're not alone in your quest for better sleep.
-Research studies and sleep center statistics demonstrate that approximately 25% of people suffer from some form of sleep disorder.
+Research studies and other sleep center statistics demonstrate that approximately 25% of people suffer from some form of sleep disorder.
 Yet, sleep deprivation can impose detrimental effects on individuals and the people around them.

 Lack of quality, sufficient sleep on a regular basis can negatively impact your physical health, emotional well-being, and safety.